 One of the key elements of an after-hours event like Oogie Boogie Bash is the opportunity to see some rare characters that typically don’t make appearances at the Disney Parks!
 At this party, expect to see lots of villains and spooky friends.

-Here’s who you can expect to see at the 2022 Oogie Boogie Bash:
+Here’s who was out during the 2023 Oogie Boogie Bash:

 Select Attractions